Extended mass and spheroidal deformation effects on epicyclic frequencies and periapsis shift in quasi-circular orbits: Introduction

 Although previous studies have clarified the deformation effects on epicyclic oscillations in external vacuum fields, such effects remain underexplored in mass distributions deviating from spherical symmetry.
 In scenarios where local matter fields are significant, the periapsis shift may deviate from predictions based solely on relativistic corrections.
 Addressing this gap is essential for developing a unified formula that fully incorporates general relativistic effects and implies that deformed environments can induce novel phenomena even within the framework of Newtonian mechanics.

 Motivated by this background, we examine the periapsis shift in quasi-circular orbits within Newtonian theory by employing a generalized mass distribution model that extends the conventional spherically symmetric case by incorporating a one-parameter deformation.
+Throughout this work, we restrict our analysis to quasi-circular orbits that lie in the reflection-symmetric (equatorial) plane of the mass distribution.
 We investigate how this deformation influences extended mass effects by establishing a quantitative relation between the periapsis shift angle and both local and quasi-local average mass densities.

 This paper is organized as follows.
 In Sec.~\ref{sec:2}, we review extended mass effects on the periapsis shift, focusing on the local-to-average density ratio in a static, spherically symmetric model.
 In Sec.~\ref{sec:3}, we derive the gravitational potential for an ellipsoidal mass distribution, focusing on a solid spheroid.
 In Sec.~\ref{sec:4}, we formulate the motion of a test particle on quasi-circular orbits within a reflection symmetric plane, deriving the orbital angular and epicyclic frequencies, and defining the periapsis shift angle.
-In Sec.\ref{sec:5}, we analyze the frequency and periapsis shift properties for various density distributions and discuss the effects of source deformation.
+In Section~\ref{sec:5}, we analyse the frequency and periapsis shift properties for various density distributions and discuss the effects of source deformation.
 Finally, in Sec.~\ref{sec:6}, we summarize our results and outline directions for future research.

-\section{extended mass effects on the periapsis shift of quasi-circular orbits in a spherically symmetric Newtonian system}
+\section{Extended mass effects on the periapsis shift of quasi-circular orbits in a spherically symmetric Newtonian system}

 In this section, we examine the periapsis shift angle of quasi-circular orbits in a static, spherically symmetric Newtonian gravitational system, and review the extended mass effects contributing to this shift.